Dicamba Post Emergence Use in DT (Dicamba Tolerant) Soybeans

 It is a federal offense to use any pesticide in a manner that results in the death of an endangered species.

-Yes, the applicator must always maintain a 110-feet (or 220-feet) downwind buffer between the last treated row and the nearest downwind field/area edge (in the direction the wind is blowing).
+The applicator must always maintain a 110-feet (or 220-feet) downwind buffer between the last treated row and the nearest downwind field/area edge (in the direction the wind is blowing).
 Applicators can still use out-of-field non-sensitive crops and areas in the total buffer distance calculation.
 It should also be noted that the 110-feet downwind buffer is not intended to protect downwind sensitive crops and plants from off-target dicamba exposure.
 It is intended to protect other sensitive areas, for example, water bodies, non-residential areas, etc. The downwind dicamba application prohibition and the 110-feet downwind buffer requirement should not be confused when the concern is protection of downwind sensitive crops and plants.

 Is a buffer required on just one side of a dicamba-treated field?